IBM/multi-tenancy/documentation/getting-started.md

 Additionally define the same configuration in [tenants-config](installapp/tenants-config).
 Note that this step will not be necessary sometime soon.

+>The values for the names of the `IBM Cloud Container Registry Namespace` and the `IBM Cloud Code Engine` project must unique in IBM Cloud for a region!

+To avoid problems during running the setup, please configure these name to your needs.

 1. Configure your `IBM Cloud Container Registry Namespace name`

 In the [global.json](configuration/global.json) file you need to change the value for the IBM Cloud Container Registry Namespace name to something like `multi-tenancy-example-mypostfix`.